elifohri/MetaLore-simulator/README.md

 2. Create a Feature Branch: Work on your changes in a dedicated feature branch to keep development organized.
 3. Submit a Pull Request (PR): Once your changes are ready, submit a PR describing the enhancement, fix or addition.

-Well-documented and tested contributions are valued that align with the project's goals and coding standards.
+We value well-documented and tested contributions that align with the project's goals and coding standards.

 ### Feature Your Project